Material Issue 3 Non‒Wasteful Usage of Products, Ingredients and Energy

-Seven & i Holdings is taking steps to reduce CO2, the main cause of global warming, and to realize a low-carbon society with dramatically reduced CO2 emissions.
-We have set reduction targets for CO2 emissions and are promoting energy saving initiatives and expanding the use of renewable energy in order to achieve a target of reducing CO2 emissions arising in conjunction with store operation by 27% compared to FY2013 by 2030*.
+Seven & i Holdings is taking steps to reduce CO2, the main cause of global warming, and to create a low-carbon society with dramatically reduced CO2 emissions.
+We are promoting energy saving initiatives and expanding the use of renewable energy in order to achieve a target of reducing CO2 emissions arising in conjunction with store operation by 27% compared to FY2013 by 2030*.

 SEJ has signed a comprehensive agreement with Iwatani Corporation regarding the installation of hydrogen stations together with convenience stores.
 In March 2017, the companies opened a store with a hydrogen station in Sendai, Miyagi Prefecture, bringing the total number of hydrogen-station stores to three with the existing stores in Ikegami, Ota-ku, Tokyo Metropolis and Kariya City, Aichi Prefecture.